jaimessoria/Video_raspi/README.md

 # Run Application

-Software in python that sends out emails to recipients from a huge list (1 Mio entries) in a performant way.
+Software in python that capture video, store in NAS and compress to MP4 The hardware used was: Rasberry pi 4 + Camera Module v1

 **Create Python virtual environment**